rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 **Alex**: Yeah, thanks.
 Good job running a podcast.

 **Rebecca**: We’ll see how it goes.
+Bye.

+---

-Bye**: The TTL Podcast is edited by Morgan Murphey.
+The TTL Podcast is edited by Morgan Murphey.
 Website design by Una Kravets.
 Thanks again to Sauce Labs and Travis CI for sponsoring the show, and a special thanks also to Bazaarvoice.
 For music and other credits, visit TTLPodcast.com.
 I’m Rebecca Murphey.
 See you next time.